s-gregorini003/personal-website/content/post/AC.md

 ---
-title: "Noise and Vibration Analysis of 3D printers"
+title: "Noise and Vibration Analysis of 3D Printers"
 subtitle: "How to Evaluate Airborne and Structure-borne Noise without the Right Tools"
 date: 2020-06-18T08:45:42+01:00
 draft: false